Discover who you are by letting go of what you’re not.

 My dorm room breakdown motivated me to shift my perspective and make changes.
 I discovered minimalism and influencers who resonated.
 Piece by piece, I began decluttering and letting go.

-When I’m offering professional organizing services, I use similar methods to support clients with sorting kitchens, bedrooms, living rooms, closets, and storage spaces.
+When I’m offering professional organizing services in the San Francisco Bay Area, I use similar methods to support clients with sorting kitchens, bedrooms, living rooms, closets, and storage spaces.

 1. Spend less time on clothing upkeep.